 One in eight Americans faces hunger every day.
 COS provides in two ways.

-Prisoners in Christ
+Prisoners in Christ Restorative Justice Team

-In the past two years COS has co-sponsored 27 refugees with either Bethany Christian Services or Samaritas.
-RTF’s help has included providing travel funds for family reunification for asylees as well as assistance in adjusting to life in America.
+In the past two years, COS has co-sponsored 27 refugees with either Bethany Christian Services or Samaritas.
+RST’s help has included providing travel funds for family reunification for asylees as well as assistance in adjusting to life in America.
 This includes helping people with household goods and clothing, transportation to appointments, bicycles, driver training, help in finding employment and just being a friend to newcomers.
 It has often meant assistance in working through the complex process of bringing other family members to the USA.

 Ridge Park Charter Academy